wryao64/NameSayer4/README.md

 - rewards for practising names in the form of memes!

 NameSayer is an app to help you practise how to pronounce names.
-Names come from a database (that can be found in the assets/names directory)
+Names come from a database (that can be found in the assets/names directory).

 Features include:
 - You can upload a text file of names (may be buggy)